The Victim Services Unit in the Department for Correctional Services maintains a Victim Register.

-If the offender is in custody, you should fill out this Registration Form.
+If the offender is in custody, you should fill out a Victims' Register Registration Form.

 A decision by the Chief Executive of the Department for Correctional Services as to whether you can register and receive information is final and cannot be reviewed by a court [see Correctional Services Act 1982 (SA) s 85D(5)].